 Stages of Wound Healing:

-- Inflammation: Lasts for a few days.
-White blood cells remove debris and bacteria.
+- Inflammation: A few days; immune cells clear debris and bacteria.

-- Proliferation: Lasts from several days to weeks.
-New tissue and blood vessels form.
+- Proliferation: Days to weeks; new tissue, collagen, and blood vessels form.

 Typical Healing Times:

-- Deep Wounds: Several weeks to months, depending on severity and location.
+- Deep or complex wounds: Several weeks to months, depending on depth, size, and location.

 2. Bone Healing